richardliu12/macrocycle_draw/README.md

-temporary
+macrocycle_draw
 =========

-A temporary repository for code.
+A simple utility for assembling macrocyclic catalysts, and performing conformational searches.